 * Pound back under pressure after Friday slide

-* Prospect of softer Brexit offsets economic, political worries
+* Prospect of softer Brexit counters economic, political worries

-* Dollar dips ahead of Fed meeting, rate rise fully priced
+* Dollar flat ahead of Fed meeting, rate rise fully priced (Updates to U.S. market open, adds quote, changes dateline, previous LONDON)

-With a fourth rise in U.S. rates in 18 months now fully priced-in for Wednesday, Bank of America Merrill Lynch's head of G10 currency strategy, Athanasios Vamvakidis, pointed to the chance of a weaker greenback after the meeting.
+With a fourth hike in U.S. rates in 18 months now fully priced in for Wednesday, Bank of America Merrill Lynch's head of G10 currency strategy, Athanasios Vamvakidis, pointed to the chance of a weaker greenback after the meeting.

-But he also warned that the Bank of Japan a day later might spark some more retracement of the yen's 4-percent gain since mid-May.
+But he also warned that results from the Bank of Japan's meeting, just over 24 hours later, might prompt some more retracement of the yen's 4-percent gain since mid-May.

 "The hike by the Fed is fully priced but the language will be dovish," Vamvakidis said.